 Whatever it is for you – a playlist, an audiobook or a podcast – be intentional about filling your heart with something encouraging throughout the day!

 4. Learn how to say no.

-I am the Queen of “Yes” and it absolutely takes a toll on me.
+I am the Queen of “Yes” and it absolutely takes a toll on me and steals my joy.
 Beginning this month, I will be blocking off three days each week on my calendar.
 Those days will be set aside as family and rest days.
 I’m also going to battle the urge to explain myself or make an excuse if I can’t attend a party or even a coffee date – sometimes it’s okay to just say, “I’m sorry but I can’t make it!”

 I believe that the stress that we feel when we say ‘no’ comes from the idea that we’re letting someone down.
 That’s unnecessary pressure that we place on ourselves and is very much tied in with people-pleasing, which never results in anything positive.
 Your friends know that you love them – give yourself a break!